sebastianczech/iac-tld-devops/slides/NOTES.md

 # Notes - Build infrastructure as a code (IaC) using test-later development (TLD) method

 Hi everyone.
-My name is Sebastian Czech and welcome on my presentation about building IaC using TLD method.
+I'm Sebastian Czech and welcome on my presentation about building IaC using TLD method.
-Today I want to present my thoughts and ideas how to write and test code for cloud deployments.

 ## Agenda